vitorm04/docs.pt-br/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

 // ...
 ```

- <span data-ttu-id="a65b5-112">Quando essa configuração em um arquivo de configuração, use o \<serviceAuthenticationManager > elemento conforme mostrado no seguinte trecho de XML.</span><span class="sxs-lookup"><span data-stu-id="a65b5-112">When configuring this in a config file, use the \<serviceAuthenticationManager> element as shown in the following XML snippet.</span></span>
+ <span data-ttu-id="6ff9b-112">Ao configurar isso em um arquivo de configuração, use o \<serviceAuthenticationManager > elemento, conforme mostrado no seguinte trecho XML.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-112">When configuring this in a config file, use the \<serviceAuthenticationManager> element as shown in the following XML snippet.</span></span>

 ```xml
 <behaviors>